IvanKozlov98/NAP/README.md

 (how much regions interact).
 Now we are on the way to create a not overfitted regression model.

 The starting point of our project was [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8395981/) article and a corresponding program __Homology Segment Analysis__ (HSA).
-HSA allows to create a proximity matrix of different segments (bins) of a genome.
+HSA allows to create a similarity matrix of different segments (bins) of a genome.

 ## Biology behind NAP